sfaber34/viem-get-block-number-tutorial/README.md

 getBlockNumber();
 ```
-> Just make sure to replace the IP address with your own BG client's local IP address (or `localhost` if your script and node are on the same machine).
+> Just make sure to replace the client transport IP address with your own BG client's local IP address (or `http://localhost:8545` if your script and node are on the same machine).

 Now there's just one more housekeeping task to do before we can run our script.
+We need to tell Node.js to treat our script as a module.
 Open up `package.json` and add `"type": "module"` to the end of the viemScripts object so that it looks like:

 ```json
 {